CircuitMusicLabs/petra/README.md

-# Development discontinued!
+# Development discontinued - package maintained by Cycling '74
 I have officially discontinued further development and maintenance for the Petra package.
-If you are interested to take of the the project, please get in touch with me.
+For this reason, Cycling '74 has taken over maintenance of the repository.
+Please refer to the official fork at [https://github.com/Cycling74/petra](https://github.com/Cycling74/petra).

 **Matthias W. Müller - [@verenasounds](https://twitter.com/verenasounds) - [www.circuitmusiclabs.com](http://www.circuitmusiclabs.com/)**